 454.465.
-1. For purposes of sections 454.460 to 454.505, a payment of public assistance by the division of family services to or for the benefit of any dependent child, including any payment made for the benefit of the caretaker of the child, creates an obligation, to be called "state debt", which is due and owing to the department by the parent, or parents, absent from the home where the dependent child resided at the time the public assistance was paid.
+1. For purposes of sections 454.460 to 454.505, a payment of public assistance by the family support division to or for the benefit of any dependent child, including any payment made for the benefit of the caretaker of the child, creates an obligation, to be called "state debt", which is due and owing to the department by the parent, or parents, absent from the home where the dependent child resided at the time the public assistance was paid.
 The amount of the state debt shall be determined as follows:

 2. No agreement between any obligee and any obligor regarding any duty of support, or responsibility therefor, or purporting to settle past, present, or future support obligations either as settlement or prepayment shall act to reduce or terminate any rights of the division to recover from that obligor for public assistance provided.

 3. The division shall have the right to make a motion to a court or administrative tribunal for modification of any court order creating a support obligation which has been assigned to the family support division to the same extent as a party to that action.

 4. The department, or any division thereof, as designated by the department director is hereby authorized to promulgate such rules pursuant to section 454.400 and chapter 536 as may be necessary to carry out the provisions of this chapter and the requirements of the federal Social Security Act, including, but not necessarily limited to, the opportunity for a hearing to contest an order of the division establishing or modifying support rules for narrowing issues and simplifying the methods of proof at hearings, and establishing procedures for notice and the manner of service to be employed in all proceedings and remedies instituted pursuant to sections 454.460 to 454.505.